Nirshat/to-do-list-design/README.md

-This To-Do List is for my personal design purpose only (not functional).
+A Simple To-Do List that helps you to manage and organize your tasks.